-LLLT and Its Mechanism of Action
+Low-Level Laser (Light) Therapy and Its Mechanism of Action

-LLLT, phototherapy, or photobiomodulation refers to the use of photons at a nonthermal irradiance to alter biological activity.
-LLLT uses coherent light sources (lasers), noncoherent light sources consisting of filtered lamps or LED, or, on occasion, a combination of both.
-The main medical applications of LLLT are reducing pain and inflammation, augmenting tissue repair and promoting regeneration of different tissues and nerves, and preventing tissue damage in situations where it is likely to occur.^{1,2} In the past few decades, nonablative laser therapies have been used increasingly for the esthetic treatment of fine wrinkles, photoaged skin, and scars, a process known as photorejuvenation (Table 1).
-More recently, this approach has also been used for inflammatory acne (Table 1).3 LLLT involves exposing cells or tissue to low levels of red and NIR light.
-This process is referred to as "low level" because the energy or power densities used are low compared with other forms of laser therapy such as ablation,
+LLLT, phototherapy or photobiomodulation refers to the use of photons at a non-thermal irradiance to alter biological activity.
+LLLT uses either coherent light sources (lasers) or non-coherent light sources consisting of filtered lamps or light-emitting diodes (LED) or, on occasion, a combination of both.
+The main medical applications of LLLT are reducing pain and inflammation, augmenting tissue repair and promoting regeneration of different tissues and nerves, and preventing tissue damage in situations where it is likely to occur.^{1,2} In the last few decades, non-ablative laser therapies have been used increasingly for the aesthetic treatment of fine wrinkles, photoaged skin and scars, a process known as photorejuvenation (Table 1).
+More recently, this approach has also been used for inflammatory acne (Table 1).3 LLLT involves exposing cells or tissue to low-levels of red and near infrared (NIR) light.
+This process is referred to as 'low-level' because the energy or power densities employed are low compared to other forms of laser therapy such as ablation, cutting, and thermally coagulating tissue.
+Recently, medical treatment with LLLT at various intensities has been found to stimulate or inhibit an assortment of cellular processes.4